pr2database/pr2-website/content/documentation/PR2-fields.md

 We are providing as part of the pr2database package one data frames:

-* pr2: the main PR2 database containing both 18S rRNA and plastid 16S rRNA sequences
+* pr2: the main PR2 reference database containing both 18S rRNA and plastid 16S rRNA sequences

 ## pr2

-The PR2 database is provided as a data frame called **pr2**.
+The PR2 reference database is provided as a data frame called **pr2**.
 This is a join between the following tables:

 * pr2_main
 * pr2_taxonomy